-Tax authorities are examining certain of our U.S. and non-U.S. tax returns and may propose tax deficiencies, including penalties and interest.
+Tax authorities may in the future examine certain of our U.S. and non-U.S. tax returns and may propose tax deficiencies, including penalties and interest.
 We believe we have adequate accruals for additional taxes and related interest expense which could ultimately result from tax examinations.
 We believe the ultimate disposition of tax examinations should not have a material adverse effect on our consolidated financial position, results of operations or liquidity.
-We currently estimate that our unrecognized tax benefits will decrease by approximately \$1.0 million during the next twelve months primarily due to the expiration of certain statutes of limitations.
+We currently estimate that our unrecognized tax benefits will not change materially during the next twelve months.